mrnp95/TQC/README.md

 * FFNN trains faster than RBM and performs better than RBM with no bias.
 * But FFNN's result again far away from the analytic one.

+Deep FFNNs with 2 and 3 layers are also tried.
+But some bugs seem happen, the energies stay at -25.
+It will be studied later.